Workers Compensation Fraud - No Small Matter for Businesses

 - Interviews and research - Our workers compensation fraud investigators may interview colleagues, friends, family, and other individuals to learn whether there is an issue of fraud and, if so, how great.

-- Background checks and records research - An investigation into workers compensation fraud may include checking medical records, employment records, and other records.
+- Background checks and records research - An investigation into workers comp fraud may include checking medical records, employment records, and other records.
 Our private investigators may also run background checks to see whether a worker has filed numerous compensation claims in the past or if the company has a history of mis-classifying employees.

 - Surveillance - Our investigators may use audio, video, and other types of surveillance to determine whether an individual worker is as injured as they claim.